Kaveri River water dispute: CRA meeting and the Supreme Court order

 A meeting of the Cauvery River Authority was called on 27 August 2002 but the Tamil Nadu chief minister Jayalalitha walked out of the meeting.
 The focus now shifted to the Supreme Court which ordered Karnataka to release 1.25 TMC of water every day unless the Cauvery River Authority revised it.
 Karnataka was forced to release water but pressed for another meeting of the Cauvery River Authority which was fixed for 8 September.
 The Tamil Nadu Chief Minister this time boycotted the meet citing insufficient notice as the reason.
 A minister from her cabinet, however represented Tamil Nadu.
 The Cauvery River Authority revised the Court's order from 1.25 TMC to 0.8 TMC per day.

 This time however, the Karnataka government in open defiance of the order of the Cauvery River Authority, refused to release any water succumbing to the large scale protests that had mounted in the Cauvery districts of the state.
 Tamil Nadu aghast at the defiance, went back to the Supreme Court.
 Karnataka now resumed the release of water for a few days, but stopped it again on 18 September as a Karnataka farmers and their protests threatened to take a dangerous turn.
 The centre now stepped in and asked Karnataka to release the water.
 The Supreme Court meanwhile, in response to Tamil Nadu's petition asked the Cauvery River Authority for details of the water release and water levels in the reservoirs.

-Demonstrations

-The flare up had by now, well and truly taken an ugly turn and there were accusations and counter accusations being thrown all around in both states.
-The dispute had already spilled onto the streets in the Mandya district of Karnataka and was threatening to spread to the other parts of the state too.
-Precipitating the matters on the streets, the Supreme Court ordered Karnataka on 3 October to comply with the Cauvery River Authority and resume the release of water.

-Karnataka once again refused to obey the orders of the Supreme Court.
-Tamil Nadu filed another contempt petition on Karnataka and soon the issue degenerated into a 'free for all' with all and sundry from both states joining the protests.
-Soon, film actors and various other cross sections of society from both states were on the streets.
-Tamil TV channels and screening of Tamil films were blocked in Karnataka.
-Also all buses and vehicles from Tamil Nadu were barred from entering Karnataka.

-The Karnataka Chief Minister, S. M. Krishna on the other hand, fearing that the situation might spiral out of control, embarked on a padayatra from Bangalore to Mandya.
-While some saw this as merely a gimmick, some, like U R Ananthamurthy saw it as a good faith effort to soothe tempers and joined him in the yatra.